Accretion disc winds in X-ray binaries: Low ionisation winds

 Interestingly, both sources exhibit wind signatures in lines tracing warmer material (i.e. cool winds).
 Swift~J1357.2$-$0933, in particular, has provided the clearest examples of \heii\ P-Cyg profiles during dips.
 The modelling by \citet{Charles2019} suggests that these detections favour hotter and denser ejecta than that typically associated with cold winds.
 Given the high inclinations of these sources, it is tempting to associate these detections with the high densities expected in equatorial winds, particularly when the line of sight is nearly parallel to the orbital plane.
 In this context, the high velocities observed in Swift~J1357.2$-$0933 could be better understood as part of an equatorial wind component.

-It is worth mentioning that the other LMXB that has shown cool winds, the NS transient Swift~J1858.6$-$0814 (detected in ultraviolet lines by \citealt{CastroSegura2022}), is also an eclipsing source.
-However, its orbital period is 21 h (\citealt{Buisson2021}), much longer than that of UW~CrB.
+Finally, it is worth noting that in addition to UWCrB, the only other LMXB with ultraviolet wind detections, Swift~J1858.6$-$0814 (\citealt{CastroSegura2022}), is also an eclipsing NS LMXB.
+However, its orbital period is $\sim$21h (\citealt{Buisson2021}), much longer than that of UWCrB.